gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 :set wak=yes
 ```

-### 'wrap' option
+#### 'wrap' boolean option

-Proxies to the Sublime Text setting `word_wrap`.

-Boolean.
+Disables horizontal scrolling if enabled.
+This option changes how text is displayed.
+It doesn't change the text in the buffer, see `'textwidth'` for that.
+Alias of `word_wrap` setting.

 ```vim
 set wrap
 set nowrap
 ```

+To quickly toggle `'wrap'` use the unimpaired plugin option toggle `yow`.

-### 'wrapscan' option
+#### 'wrapscan' boolean option

+Searches wrap around the end of the file.
 Default is on.

-Boolean.

 ```vim
 set wrapscan
 set nowrapscan
 ```

-## Wrapping up
+## My setup

-I have the following set in my neovintageousrc file:
+I have the following vim options set in my vimrc file:

+Command Palette → Open RC File

 ```vim
 set ignorecase